DanielTakeshi/Paper_Notes/reinforcement_learning/Parameterized_Hierarchical_Procedures_for_Neural_Programming.md

 **Questions**:

 - Is the overall policy learned a *set* of PHPs?
 If so, how many are there?
-  Answer: yes.
+  Answer: yes, the policy overall is a set of PHPs, with the actual amount probably up to the user (maybe do cross-validation to determine a good number?).

 - Does each PHP have its own neural network?
 Answer: Not quite, they actually need *two* networks for each, one for the operation and another for the termination.
 The counter (just a real number) is concatenated with the observation as input.
 Got it.
+Their state spaces are small enough that 1 extra addition can make a difference; I wonder how it generalizes to MNIST (784 dimensions).

 - Does each PHP have its own program counter, or do statements within a PHP have their own program counters?
 I see some conflicting language.
-Answer: TODO.
+Answer: each PHP that is called has its own program counter, *which indicates the number of time steps that the PHP has been executed for elementary actions*.
+When we add PHPs to the memory stack, they start at counter 0.

+  (There may be multiple instances of the PHPs being called, just like how functions can be called many times, and for each of those calls, we have one copy of that PHP on the call stack.)

+- How is the full memory state encoded?
+Answer: it's the entire stack of PHPs and their program counters.

 - What's the difference between the input-output pairs and execution traces?
   Moreover, how exactly is the data formatted for demonstrations?
 I assume execution traces are more specific to the neural programming problem, but I still don't know the details.
 Answer: TODO.

+- Approximate the root PHP with an LSTM?
+How does this work?
+Answer: TODO.

 - Why does the naive approach to generalizing to multi-level PHPs result in an exponential-blowup?

-- Approximate the root PHP with an LSTM ?!?
-How does this work?
+(The answer to this should be obvious but I just want to see it in math form.)

 [1]:https://danieltakeshi.github.io/2017/11/24/ddo/